Green, gold, diamond – different models for open access books1

 Hybrid is another label, usually applied to journals.
 A hybrid journal is a subscription journal in which some articles are made open access upon payment of a fee.
 This model has attracted particular criticism for its expense and vulnerability to abuses such as ‘double dipping’ (Boyes & Kingsley, 2016).
 Some book publishers offer chapter-level open access, particularly for collected and edited volumes.
 These are sometimes referred to as ‘hybrid books’.
 There are also some hybrid book series which include both open access and non-open access books within the same series.

-Some labels refer to works that are not open access, but might seem to be:
+Finally, some labels refer to works that are not open access, but might seem to be:

 - Bronze: The book is free to read and/or download on the publisher’s website, but it is not published under an open licence that permits sharing or re-use.
 The author does not retain the copyright.
-The publisher can therefore withdraw access at any time and the book cannot be freely shared elsewhere. ‘bronze’ is often used to make content free to read for a brief period at some point after publication, but since there is no open licence it is not open access.
+The publisher can therefore withdraw access at any time and the book cannot be freely shared elsewhere.
+‘Bronze’ is often used to make content free to read for a brief period at some point after publication, but since there is no open licence it is not open access.

 - Black: This indicates a publication that is not openly licensed, or for which re-use rights have not been granted, which is shared online illegally.